calvincchan/line-me-up/README.md

 ## Description

-This is a simple waitlist management system for restaurants, retail stores, or any other business that has a waitlist.
-It allows customers to add themselves to a waitlist and for the business to manage the waitlist.
+This is a simple waitlist management system for restaurants, retail stores, or any other business that need visitors to line up for services.
+It allows visitors to add themselves to a waitlist at a kiosk or on their own mobile device.
+Multiple staffs can handle the waitlist simultaneously.
+The system will notify visitors when it's their turn.

+Line Me Up is built with [Supabase](https://supabase.io) as the backend and [refinejs](https://refine.dev) as the frontend.

 ## Installation